brandur/sorg/content/drafts/http-transactions.md

 PUT /users?email=jane@example.com
 ```

-On the backend, we want to insert a record for a new user,
+On the backend, we're going to do three things:

-and we also want to insert a "user action", a record that
+1. Check if the user already exists, and if so, break and
+   do nothing.
+2. Insert a new record for the user.
+3. Insert a new "user action" record.
+It'll serve as an
-will serve as an audit log and which comes with a reference
+   audit log which comes with a reference to a user's ID,
-to a user's ID, an action name, and a timestamp.
+   an action name, and a timestamp.

 In SQL [1]: